typesense/typesense-website/docs-site/content/0.20.0/guide/mongodb-full-text-search.md

-# MongoDB Integration with Typesense
+# Full-text Fuzzy Search with MongoDB and Typesense

+This walk-through will show you how to ingest data from MongoDB into Typesense, and then use Typesense to search through the data with typo-tolerance, filtering, faceting, etc.

-This guide will walk you through how to integrate Typesense server with MongoDB by setting up a trigger using MongoDB's Change Streams.
+At a high-level we'll be setting up a trigger using MongoDB's Change Streams and pushing the data into Typesense on each change event.

 ![Typesense MongoDB Integration Chart](@images/typesense-mongodb/mongodb.svg)